sugaroverflow/oopPokemonJourney/presentation.md

 - we won this guy in a random battle encounter by the volano ruins
 - our Charmeleon is evolving to a Charizard! (super awesome!)

-- For example, our Charmeleon evolves when it reaches a certain level - because we've been training it well, but some water pokemon need special stones to evolve.

 (T)  How can we model this evolution in our code?
 Since not all pokemon evolve - and they don't all  evolve in the same way.
 ---